Nash Grier: Career

 In April 2014, the Magcon group broke up due to disagreements between members' managers.
 Following the split, Grier moved to Los Angeles with fellow Magcon member Cameron Dallas to focus on his career.
 That summer, Grier joined DigiFest, a "social media tour" with thousands of attendees where personalities performed comedy and dance sets, Q&A sessions, and posed for pictures with fans.

 Grier and other members of his management have released mobile games and social media apps including Cash Dash, Mobli, and Challenged.
 Grier has his own website where fans can buy his merchandise as well as an Aéropostale clothing line called "UnitedXXVI," designed in part by Grier, Dallas, and younger brother Hayes.
 Aéropostale faced backlash for partnering with Grier due to his earlier controversies.
-BuzzFeed News noted "the backlash highlights the challenges brands face in working with today’s new breed of celebrity in a supremely competitive landscape."
+BuzzFeed News noted "the backlash highlights the challenges brands face in working with today's new breed of celebrity in a supremely competitive landscape."

-Grier has stated that he is mostly self-taught on how to edit videos, and his 'apparent spontaneity' is actually shrewdly crafted and scripted, with clips refilmed many times and sometimes edited for hours.
-As of May 2016, Nash has over 12.7 million Vine followers, 4.78 million subscribers on his YouTube channel, 4.8 million Twitter followers and over 9.1 million followers on his Instagram account.
-His second Vine account, "Nash Grier 2", where he posts less scripted videos, has more than 2.4 million followers.
-Grier's management has confirmed that major brands will pay Grier anywhere between $25,000–$100,000 to advertise their products in his Vines.
-Because of his popularity, Grier has appeared on various news shows including Good Morning America and The View.

 Grier's first lead acting role was in Fullscreen's The Outfield, which premiered November 10, 2015, worldwide on the iTunes Store.
-He also directed a music video for singer Bera called "I Look Good On You" which was released on Grier's YouTube Channel.
+He also directed a music video for singer Bera called "I Look Good On You", which was released on Grier's YouTube channel.
 In 2016, he appeared on the cover of Vanity Teen magazine.
 In 2017, Grier appeared in You Get Me with co-star Bella Thorne.

 Personal life

-Grier is engaged to Taylor Giavasis, whom he has dated since 2015.
-In September 2019, the couple announced the birth of their son.
-In December 2021, the couple announced they were expecting their second child.
-In July 2022, the couple announced the birth of their daughter.
+Grier is married to Taylor Giavasis, whom he has dated since 2015.
+The couple have two children together.